 Nyoze Demian Kwong received a B.A. in Anthropology/Archeology from University of California Santa Cruz.
 He worked as a fundraiser in Stanford University’s Engineering Department.
 In 1998 he lived and worked at Upaya Zen Center in Santa Fe, New Mexico, and studied socially engaged Buddhism with Joan Halifax-roshi and Bernie Glassman-roshi of the Zen Peacemaker Order for two and a half years.

-Currently Nyoze serves as Head of Practice and Executive Director of Sonoma Mountain Zen Center.
-He lives at Sonoma Mountain Zen Center with Kashin, his wife, and Ejo, their nine-year- old son.
+Currently Nyoze serves as Fukujushoku(vice abbot) is the Head of Practice and Executive Director of Sonoma Mountain Zen Center.
+He lives at Sonoma Mountain Zen Center with Kashin, his wife, and Ejo, their 12-year- old son.